-- (b) Public Notice.
-The purchasing director Director of Purchasing, or a designee, shall determine the method of public notice to be used in each case of a competitive solicitation based on the nature and quantity of the commodities, contractual services, or construction sought and the availability and extent of competitive solicitation lists.
-Posting of competitive solicitations on a Purchasing Department website constitutes public advertising. - (c) Receipt of Responses.
-Competitive solicitation responses shall be delivered, including electronically, as directed in the competitive solicitation to the appropriate
+(b) Public Notice.
+The purchasing director, or a designee, shall determine the method of public notice to be used in each case of a competitive solicitation based on the nature and quantity of the commodities, contractual services, or construction sought and the availability and extent of competitive solicitation lists.
+Posting of competitive solicitations on a Purchasing Department website constitutes public advertising.

-Purchasing Department, or as otherwise directed in the competitive solicitation document, at or prior to the date and time specified in the competitive solicitation.
+(c) Receipt of Responses.
+Competitive solicitation responses shall be delivered, including electronically, as directed in the competitive solicitation to the appropriate Purchasing Department, or as otherwise directed in the competitive solicitation document, at or prior to the date and time specified in the competitive solicitation.
 Responses that are not delivered to that location and only that location, no matter what the reason, shall not be considered.
 It is the responder's responsibility to assure that their response is delivered at the proper time and place.
-The clock in the Reception area of the Purchasing Services

-Department is designated as the official timepiece for purposes of determining whether a response is received in Purchasing Services by the appointed date and hour.
-Purchasing departments with delegated purchasing authority may designate an alternate timepiece. - 1.
-Prior to the time a competitive solicitation is opened, the purchasing director
+The clock in the Reception area of the Purchasing Services Department is designated as the official timepiece for purposes of determining whether a response is received in Purchasing Services by the appointed date and hour.
+Purchasing departments with delegated purchasing authority may designate an alternate timepiece.

-Director of Purchasing, or a designee, may change or correct the terms, conditions or specifications by issuing an addendum to all known recipients of the competitive solicitation.
+1. Prior to the time a competitive solicitation is opened, the purchasing director, or a designee, may change or correct the terms, conditions or specifications by issuing an addendum to all known recipients of the competitive solicitation.

-- 2. A responder to a competitive solicitation may withdraw or correct a response prior to the time that the competitive solicitation is opened.
-Any alteration or correction to a response must be in writing and signed by the authorized representative who signed the original response. - 3.
-The purchasing director Director of Purchasing, or a designee, will permit the withdrawal of a competitive solicitation response for good cause if requested in writing within seventy-two (72) hours of the competitive solicitation opening and prior to final award of the purchase order being issued.
+2. A responder to a competitive solicitation may withdraw or correct a response prior to the time that the competitive solicitation is opened.
+Any alteration or correction to a response must be in writing and signed or approved electronically, by an the authorized representative of the firm who signed the original response.

+3. The purchasing director, or a designee, will permit the withdrawal of a competitive solicitation response for good cause if requested in writing within seventy-two (72) hours of the competitive solicitation opening and prior to final award of the purchase order being issued.
 Good cause shall include illegality, impossibility of performance, or a clear and inadvertent error in the response preparation, but shall not include a responder's lack of profitability or financial loss resulting from the competitive solicitation.
-Neither modification nor withdrawal will be permitted at any time if the result of such action is prejudicial to the fairness of the competitive procurement process or a monetary or educational interest of the University. - (d) Competitive Solicitation Evaluation.
+Neither modification nor withdrawal will be permitted at any time if the result of such action is prejudicial to the fairness of the competitive procurement process or a monetary or educational interest of the University.

+(d) Competitive Solicitation Evaluation.
 Responses to a competitive solicitation shall be evaluated based on the requirements set forth in the competitive solicitation.
-The requirements of the competitive solicitation include criteria such as price, inspection, samples, quality, testing, workmanship, convenience, experience, delivery and suitability for a particular purpose.
-Those criteria that affect effect the price shall be objectively measured to the extent practicable. such as: all or none, discount, transportation cost or total or life eycle cost base.
+The requirements of the competitive solicitation include but are not limited to criteria such as price, inspection, samples, quality, testing, workmanship, convenience, experience, delivery and suitability for a particular purpose.
+Those criteria that affect the price shall be objectively measured to the extent practicable.
 In cases where more than one commodity or contractual service is listed on a response to a competitive solicitation, the University is not required to consider all alternates or options, nor do they have to be considered in sequence.